 This article sets out the key things you need to know and do as a seller to comply with UK law.

-1. Compliance with Distance Selling Regulations
+1. Compliance with the Consumer Contracts (previously Distance Selling) Regulations

 As a seller on Folksy you agree to comply with relevant UK law by: